New York obtains student loan debt relief fraud settlements

-NEW YORK, May 22 (Reuters) - New York’s attorney general said on Friday she has settled a lawsuit against three companies accused of tricking struggling borrowers into paying more than $1,000 for student loan debt relief services that were available for free.
+NEW YORK (Reuters) - New York state’s attorney general said on Friday she has settled a lawsuit against three companies accused of tricking struggling borrowers into paying more than $1,000 for student loan debt relief services that were available for free.

 Attorney General Letitia James said the accord permanently bans Debt Resolve Inc, Progress Advocates LLC, Student Loan Care LLC and two of the companies’ executives, Bruce Bellmare and Stanley Freimuth, from the debt relief industry.